Quasiconformal deformation of the chordal Loewner driving function and first variation of the Loewner energy: Introduction

-Using Theorem~\ref{thm:intro_driving_function}, we obtain the following first variation formula of the Loewner energy.
-This formula coincides with that of the universal Liouville action ${\bf S}$ in \cite{TT06}, thus giving another explanation of the identity $I^L = {\bf S}/\pi$.
+Using Theorem~\ref{thm:intro_driving_function}, we obtain in Section~\ref{sec:WP} the following first variation formula of the Loewner energy.
+This formula coincides with that of the universal Liouville action ${\bf S}$ in \cite[Ch.\,2, Thm.\,3.8]{TT06} divided by $\pi$, thus giving another explanation of the identity $I^L = {\bf S}/\pi$.
 This variational formula was crucial in \cite{TT06} to show that $\bf S$ is a K\"ahler potential of the Weil--Petersson Teichm\"uller space.

 \begin{thm} Let $\mu\in L^\infty(\m{C})$ be an infinitesimal Beltrami differential with compact support in $\Chat \smallsetminus\gamma$.
 For $\vare \in \m{R}$ with $\|\vare \mu\|_{\infty} < 1$, let $\omega^\emu: \Chat \to \Chat$ be any quasiconformal mapping with Beltrami coefficient $\emu$.
 Let $\g^{\vare \mu} = \omega^{\vare \mu} (\g)$.
 Then,